nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **2. `or` Condition Search:**

-If you wish to broaden your search result, you can use `or` condition search to search for contacts that have information matches **at least one** of the parameters given.
+If you wish to broaden your search result, you can use `or` condition search to search for contacts with information matching **at least one** of your given parameters.

 Format: `search or [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…`